HighKOlwn/titanic_dataset/README.md

-# titanic_dataset
+# Investigate a dataset - Titanic Data
-part of the udacity data analyst nanodegree program
+This project is part of the udacity data analyst nanodegree programm